Rock the Kasbah (film)

 Rock the Kasbah is a 2015 American comedy film directed by Barry Levinson and written by Mitch Glazer.
-The film stars Bill Murray as a talent manager sent to Afghanistan for a USO tour, Kate Hudson as his partner in country, Bruce Willis as his armed protection and book client, and Leem Lubany as his musical discovery.
+The film stars Bill Murray as Richie Lanz, a talent manager sent to Afghanistan for a USO tour, Kate Hudson as Richie's partner in country Merci, Bruce Willis as his armed protection and book client Bombay Brian and Leem Lubany as his musical discovery Salima Khan.
 Open Road Films released the film on October 23, 2015.
+The film takes its name from a song by The Clash.

 Plot

-Richie Lanz, a has-been rock manager, takes his last remaining client on a USO tour of Afghanistan.
-When Richie finds himself in Kabul, abandoned, penniless and without his U.S. passport, he discovers a young Afghan girl named Salima with an extraordinary voice and manages to convince the producer of Afghan Star, Daoud, to put her through Afghanistan's version of American Idol.
+Richie Lanz, a has-been rock manager, takes his last remaining client Ronnie Smiler on a USO tour of Afghanistan.
+When Richie finds himself in Kabul, abandoned, penniless and without his U.S. passport, he discovers a young Afghan girl named Salima Khan with an extraordinary voice and manages to convince the producer of Afghan Star, Daoud, to put her through Afghanistan's version of American Idol.

-The story is very freely adapted from the 2009 documentary Afghan Star, and was dedicated to one of the stars of that film, Setara Hussainzada.

 Production

 Bill Murray promoting the film at the 2015 San Diego Comic-Con as his character.

+The story is very freely adapted from the 2009 documentary Afghan Star and was dedicated to one of the stars of that film, Setara Hussainzada.
 The film was announced in September 2013.
 In February 2014, Open Road Films acquired the US distribution rights to the film.
 In March 2014, Shia LaBeouf, who had been cast in the film, dropped out.
 A few days later, Scott Caan replaced LaBeouf.
-Principal photography and production began on June 2, 2014, and ended on July 30, 2014.
+Principal photography and production began on June 2, 2014 and ended on July 30, 2014.
 It was filmed in Morocco.

 Release

 On August 20, 2014, Open Road Films announced the film would be released on April 24, 2015.
-On May 13, 2015, the film's release date was pushed up from November 13, 2015, to October 23, 2015.
+On May 13, 2015, the film's release date was pushed up from November 13, 2015 to October 23, 2015.

 Box office

-This film opened on October 23, 2015, alongside The Last Witch Hunter, Paranormal Activity: The Ghost Dimension, Jem and the Holograms, and the expanded release of Steve Jobs.
+This film opened on October 23, 2015, alongside The Last Witch Hunter, Paranormal Activity: The Ghost Dimension, Jem and the Holograms and the expanded release of Steve Jobs.
 In its opening weekend, the film was originally projected to gross $6 million from 2,012 theaters; however, after grossing $75,000 during its Thursday preview screenings ($60 per theater), projections were lowered to $4 million.
 The film grossed $529,000 on its first day, and opening weekend projections were again lowered to $1.6 million.
 In its opening weekend, the film grossed $1.5 million, finishing 13th at the box office.
 According to Box Office Mojo, the film had the fifth-worst opening of all-time for a film playing in 2,000+ theaters, grossing an average $731 per venue (fellow opener Jem and the Holograms had an even worse $570 average).